CSCfi/rems/docs/architecture/005-admin-api.md

 - POST /create.
 As before, used to create a new item.

-- PATCH /edit.
+- PUT /edit.
 Used to change content of an item.

-- PATCH /archive.
-Used to archive/unarchive an item.
+- PUT /archived.
+Used to archive/unarchive an item, e.g., PUT /archived false.

-- PATCH /enable.
-Used to enable/disable an item.
+- PUT /enabled.
+Used to enable/disable an item, e.g., PUT /enabled true.

 Additionally for forms: